LibraryCarpentry/lc-python-intro/_episodes/17-conditionals.md

 ~~~
 masses = [3.54, 2.07, 9.22, 1.86, 1.71]
-for m in masses:
+for mass in masses:
     if m > 9.0:
         print(m, 'is HUGE')
     elif m > 3.0:
-        print(m, 'is large')
+        print(mass, 'is larger')
     else:
-        print(m, 'is small')
+        print(mass, 'is smaller')
 ~~~
 {: .python}
 ~~~
-3.54 is large
+3.54 is larger
-2.07 is small
+2.07 is smaller
 9.22 is HUGE
-1.86 is small
+1.86 is smaller
-1.71 is small
+1.71 is smaller
 ~~~
 {: .output}